Branch: Air Force

 I have been a Key Spouse for four years and love supporting spouses and military members.
 I am so proud to be a part of such a powerful community.
 I am a registered USO volunteer, and had the incredible opportunity to work alongside wonderful volunteers during Operation Allies Refuge/Operation Allies Welcome here at Ramstein Air Base in Germany.
 Being a part of this historic event was both, incredibly rewarding and humbling.
 I also plan and organize resilience workshops for spouses and host a monthly small group discussion in partnership with the USO.
-I am the regional Giving Tuesday Military Ambassador and recently organized a base wide event in November 2021, handing out over 500 gift cards to our wonderful military community and promoting the "Pay it forward" mantra.
+I am the regional Giving Tuesday Military Ambassador and organized a base wide event in November 2021, handing out over 500 gift cards to our wonderful military community and promoting the "Pay it forward" mantra.
 It was a huge success.
-I am a Girl Scout leader for my daughter's Daisy Troop.
-Working with our wonderful Daisies is incredibly rewarding.
-I can't wait to go camping with them soon!

 Describe how you support your community:

-I believe that right now, during a pandemic, it is more important than ever to connect, reach out, and invite everyone to have a seat at the table (even though it might just be a virtual table for right now).
+Living the military lifestyle, it is so important to connect, reach out, and invite everyone to have a seat at the table (even though it might just be a virtual table for right now).
 Military spouses often believe they are alone with what they are feeling and experiencing.
 I am here to tell them that they are not alone.
 We are in this together, here to support one another and cheer each other on when reaching our goals.
-By offering resilience workshops and small group discussions with content created by the fantastic Brittany Boccher and in partnership with the USO, I am building platforms for connection and growth.
+By offering workshops and small group discussions with content created by the fantastic Brittany Boccher and in partnership with the USO, I am building platforms for connection and growth.
 To me, it is the best feeling when someone shares their story and everyone else in the room is nodding with a smile that says "Yes, I hear you".
 I believe it takes a military spouse to truly see a military spouse.
 I am an advocate for taking the next step NOW, instead of waiting for retirement or moving to the next duty station.

 What do you advocate for?
 Why?